-- 1.-(1) These Regulations may be cited as the Republic of Guinea-Bissau (Sanctions) (EU Exit) Regulations 2019. - (2) These Regulations come into force in accordance with regulations made under section 56 of the Act.
+- 1.-(1) These Regulations may be cited as the Lebanon (Sanctions) (Assassination of Rafiq Hariri and others) (EU Exit) Regulations 2020. - (2) These Regulations come into force in accordance with regulations made by the Secretary of State under section 56 of the Act.